dell/csm-docs/content/v2/resiliency/release/_index.md

 ### Fixed Issues

-- Documentation improvement to identify all requirements when building the service and running unit tests for CSM Authorization and CSM Resiliency repository (https://github.com/dell/karavi-resiliency/pull/131).
+- Documentation improvement to identify all requirements when building the service and running unit tests for CSM Authorization and CSM Resiliency repository. [#131](https://github.com/dell/karavi-resiliency/pull/131).

 ### Known Issues